csillabarna/project-2/README.md

 # Movie Search 🎬

 ## Overview
-For my second General Assembly project we paired up with Rachel Beale and were tasked to create a multi-page app using an API of our choosing within 48 hours.
+For my second General Assembly project we paired up with Rachel Beale and we were tasked to create a multi-page app using an API of our choosing within 48 hours.
 You can find the deployed app here: [Movie Search](csillabarna.github.io/project-2/)

 Working example of the app